-The Qmentum accreditation program is a four-year cycle of assessment and continuous improvement, whereby healthcare organizations work to meet the standards and thereby raise the quality of their services.
-This process helps assess all aspects of an organization’s operations, from board and leadership, to care and services, to infrastructure.
+The Qmentum accreditation program is a four-year cycle of assessment and continuous improvement, whereby healthcare organizations work to meet stringent standards and thereby raise the quality of their services.
+This process helps assess all aspects of an organization’s operations, from board and leadership, to care, services, and infrastructure.
+Both the Exemplary Standing and Qmentum Accreditation follow our Primer Accreditation status which Canadian Hearing Services achieved in July 2018.

 What is accreditation?